-I uploaded the second gallery of the solo tour around Italy on my Vespa, 60 photos shot walking among the most beautiful places of Turin on august 4, 2006.
+I uploaded the second gallery of my solo journey around Italy on a Vespa, 60 photos taken walking among the most beautiful places of Turin on august 4, 2006.

-Here are the photos, each one with a caption, georeferenced on Google Maps and you can rate it or leave a comment!
+Here are the photos, each one with a caption, geo-referenced on Google Maps and you can even rate it or leave a comment! 🙂

-In the meantime the exhibition of the 10 Vespas at the Iper of Grandate is doing pretty well, people stop reading the descriptions out of curiosity.
+In the meantime the exhibition of the 10 Vespas at the Iper of Grandate is doing well, people stop reading the descriptions out of curiosity. 😉

-The chance has been really unexpected: the Vespa Club Como has been invited to exhibit 10 Vespas belonging to members of the club at the shopping mall Iper of Grandate in the province of Como.
+The chance has been unexpected: the Vespa Club Como has been invited to exhibit 10 Vespas belonging to the club members at the shopping mall Iper of Grandate, in the province of Como.

-Vespas going from 1957 to nowadays and… there’s even my Vespa under the big I!
+Vespas from 1957 to nowadays and… there’s even my Vespa under the big I! 😀

-For three weeks, up until Easter, my Vespa GTS will be there with the graphics you can see here, made to explain the tour around Italy I did last summer.
+For three weeks, until Easter, my Vespa GTS will be there with the graphics you can see below, made to illustrate the journey around Italy I did last summer.

-The windshield is a bit scratched, but it’s the one I did the tour with, my sail, so I didn’t replace it.
+The windshield is a bit scratched, but it’s the one I did the journey with, my sail, so I didn’t replace it.

-Along with the exhibition Iper staff organized an Easter contest and the prizes are the new Vespas LX 50 and a huge chocolate egg.
+Along with the exhibition, the Iper staff organized an contest and the prizes are new Vespas LX 50 and a huge chocolate egg. 😯

 For each month in 2007 a Vespa and the smiling face of one of the Vespa Club Como members’ sons: it’s the result of the photomontage chosen as theme for the club’s 2007 calendar, which I’m now showing both at home and in the office.